center-for-threat-informed-defense/sightings_ecosystem/docs/technique-co-occurrences.rst

 Ukraine, Turkey, and Bangladesh.
 This aligns with the broader regional trend in our data, with a significant majority of events occurring in the US.
 Additionally, over 98% of co-occurrence events are Windows-based, which also aligns with the overall trend in our data.
-Adversaries used co-occurring techniques to largely target the Manufacturing, Administrative Support sectors.
-This is semi-similar to our broader data trend, where Manufacturing constitutes around 24% of sighting events, the most of any sector, and Administrative Support comprises around 9% of sighting events, the 3rd most out of all sectors.
+Adversaries used co-occurring techniques mostly in the Manufacturing and Administrative and Support... sectors.
+This is semi-similar to our broader data trend, where
+Manufacturing constitutes around 24% of sighting events, the most of any sector, and Administrative and Support... comprises around 9% of sighting events, the 3rd most out of all sectors.
 Overall, our data shows around 91% of events using user-level privileges, with around 8% using SYSTEM level privileges.
 However, co-occurrences swap these amounts, with around 97% using SYSTEM level privileges and around 2% using user-level privileges.
 When comparing multiple attributes at once (e.g., co-occurrences by region and platform), these trends remain the same.

-When reviewing the software for co-occurrences Cobalt strike was seen most frequently, followed by AgentTesla.
+When reviewing the software for co-occurrences, Cobalt strike was seen most frequently, followed by AgentTesla.
 In our overall data trends, AgentTesla was seen the second most frequently; however, Cobalt Strike was not even in the top 50.